-- Current MD minimum hourly wage is \$\$15.00 - Your work-study award allows you to earn a maximum of \$3,800 per academic year. - You will receive a paycheck every other Friday according to the student payroll schedule. - Pay stubs can be accessed on Inside Loyola under Resources for Employees using the "Employee Self-Service" link.
+- Current MD minimum hourly wage is \$15.00 - Your work-study award allows you to earn a maximum of \$3,800 per academic year. - You will receive a paycheck every other Friday according to the student payroll schedule. - Pay stubs can be accessed in Workday.